goolu0623/CrossHaptics/README.md

 1. add RedisEndpoint as reference

     <img src="https://i.imgur.com/vhFqTvv.png" width="700">
-1. install StackExchange.REDIS in NUGET manage store
+1. install StackExchange.REDIS in NUGET manage store (project sample using Version 2.1.58)

     <img src="https://i.imgur.com/tb86GxK.png" width="700">
 1. listen to the channel on local host 6379/6380(or whatever the redis port you select) as the example below